railsadminteam/rails_admin/README.md

 ** Fields - include some fields **

-It is also possible to add fields by group and configure them by batches:
+It is also possible to add fields by group and configure them by group:

 Example: